wrm.gif

 ###END OF THE ORIGINAL LINES IN /ETC/RC

-echo 'Unpacking TGZ files and putting them to memory filesystem'
+echo 'Unpacking TGZ files and putting them into memory filesystem'

 mdmfs -M -s 50m md7 /tmp